quicwg/base-drafts/draft-ietf-quic-tls.md

   that included the Retry packet for that property.

-## QUIC AEAD Usage {#aead}
+## AEAD Usage {#aead}

 The Authentication Encryption with Associated Data (AEAD) {{!AEAD}} function used for QUIC packet protection is the AEAD that is negotiated for use with the TLS connection.
 For example, if TLS is using the TLS_AES_128_GCM_SHA256, the AEAD_AES_128_GCM function is used.

-QUIC packets are protected prior to applying packet number encryption ({{pn-encrypt}}).
+QUIC packets are protected prior to applying packet number protection ({{pn-encrypt}}).
 The unprotected packet number is part of the associated data (A).
 When removing packet protection, an endpoint first removes the protection from the packet number.